yuanlin2004/lumi/README.md

 This is the code repo.

-The starting project is [`llama2-np.py`](https://github.com/yuanlin2004/lumi/tree/main/llama2-np) - an implementation of llama2 in numpy.
+The starting project is [`llama-np.py`](https://github.com/yuanlin2004/lumi/tree/main/llama-np) - an implementation of llama2 and llama3 in numpy.